colmap/colmap/doc/index.rst

 The library was originally written by `Johannes L. Schönberger
 <https://demuc.de/>`_ with funding provided by his PhD advisors Jan-Michael
 Frahm and Marc Pollefeys.
-Since then the project has benefitted from countless community contributions, including bug fixes, improvements, new features, third-party tooling, and community support.
+Since then the project has benefited from countless community contributions, including bug fixes, improvements, new features, third-party tooling, and community support.